Dinger's Aviation Pages

 During the late 1920s and 1930s, American aircraft designer

-Nice photo of the Burnelli UB-14B.
+Photo of the Burnelli UB-14B.
 Compare it with the photo of the Cunliffe-Owen OA-1 at the top of the page; you'll see substantial changes.
 The OA-1 looks a lot larger.
 The cockpit is completely different and the tail booms of the UB-14B are much more slender than those of the OA-1.

 This cover of an American aviation magazine shows an approximation of the Burnelli UB-14 in a particularly exotic colour scheme.
-The article in the magazine involves Clyde Pangborn's involvement with the "Flying Wing".
+The article in the magazine covers Clyde Pangborn's involvement with the "Flying Wing".
 Clyde Pangborn was a pioneer U.S. aviator who gave considerable backing to Burnelli and who had planned to use the UB-14 on record-breaking flights.
+It seems his first name being the same as the "Clyde Clipper" was a happy coincidence.
 Pangborn went on to work for Cunliffe-Owen in the UK and was the test pilot for the first flight of the OA-1.
 Later he joined the RAF where he was instrumental in setting up the Atlantic Ferry organisation.
 A true hero; you can read about him in this Wikipedia article <click here>.

 Burnelli never succeeded in getting his brainchild into production in the USA, (there is a conspiracy theory about this failure you can read about by clicking on <this link>).
 However, he had little problem attracting interest in other countries.
 Unfortunately, in each case he ended up negotiating licence production with companies that wanted to break into the civil aviation marketplace rather than ones already established in it.
 A deal with the Canadian Can-Car company led to a single aircraft that only flew in 1945 (the CBY-3, to read about it click <this link>), while production in the Netherlands by the Aviolanda company, fell through altogether.
-In the UK the "Scottish Aircraft & Engineering Company" was formed to build the UB-14 with British Rolls-Royce Kestrel engines.
-At the time there was huge unemployment in Scotland in the aftermath of the economic depression and there were various schemes to subsidise the setting up of factories in Scotland, especially in the Glasgow area (Blackburn Aircraft was one company that took advantage of this, setting up a flying-boat factory at Dumbarton).
-It seems the Scottish Aircraft & Engineering Company was set up to take advantage of these schemes, although the only addresses listed in its many press advertisements were in London.
-These press adverts were prodigious and a lot of interest was whipped up for their 16-seat version of the Burnelli which they called "The Clyde Clipper", a reference to where they hoped to produce the aircraft (there was also to be a cargo-carrying version to be called the "Clyde Carrier").
-With war clouds looming they also advertised a bomber version¹, apparently to be called the "Clyde Corsair" and a fighter version, armed with the abortive manually-loaded, short-barrelled American Armaments 37 mm cannon in turrets, to be called the "Clyde Comet".
+In the UK the "Scottish Aircraft & Engineering Company" was formed in 1936 to build a version of the UB-14 to be called the "British Burnelli BR-Mk II".
+The design was initially presented in press releases with air cooled radial engines, but in 1937 the British Rolls-Royce inline, liquid-cooled Kestrel engines were mooted as powerplants instead.
+At the time there was huge unemployment in Scotland in the aftermath of the economic depression and there were various schemes to subsidise the setting up of factories in Scotland, especially in Glasgow and other towns along the River Clyde (Blackburn Aircraft was one company that took advantage of this, setting up a flying-boat factory at Dumbarton).
+It seems the Scottish Aircraft & Engineering Company hoped to take advantage of these schemes, although the only addresses listed in its many press advertisements were in London.
+These press adverts were prodigious and a lot of interest was whipped up for their 16-seat version of the Burnelli and the name was changed to "The Clyde Clipper", a reference to where they hoped to produce the aircraft (there was also to be a cargo-carrying version to be called the "Clyde Carrier").
+With war clouds looming, in March 1937 they also advertised a bomber version¹, apparently to be called the "Clyde Corsair" and a fighter version, armed with the short-barrelled American Armaments 37 mm cannon in turrets, to be called the "Clyde Comet".
 All of this came to nought, the company collapsed with only a wooden mock-up of the Clyde Clipper to show for its efforts.
 The receivers were called in on the 26th of July 1937.

 A Youtube video of a contemporary newsreel shows the mock-up of the "Clyde Clipper".